Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 This fact leads us to an important conclusion on the thermodynamic function of the scytoneman pigments.
 We believe that it is most reasonable to consider the photon-dissipation role of scytonemins as the terrestrial analogue of the function that MAAs perform in the open aquatic environment.
 This assertion may be justified on their hydrophobic character and their inextricable connection to the extracellular polymeric substances (EPSs) of the cyanobacterial sheaths.
 Ekebergh et al. (2015) have shown that scytonemins have the greatest photostability in vivo, where they are embedded in their natural extracellular matrix milieu.
-These extracellular polymeric substances may therefore be playing the role of providing the dissipative medium required to disperse the excess vibrational energy after photon excitation of the pigment, bringing the system rapidly to the ground state.
+These extracellular polymeric substances may therefore be playing the role of providing the dissipative medium required to disperse the excess vibrational energy after photon excitation of the pigment, bringing the system rapidly to the ground state and ready to absorb another photon.

 In wet terrestrial regions of the planet, the thermodynamic role of photon dissipation coupled to the water cycle is performed mainly by the plant cover, but in arid and semi-arid lands, where vegetation is severely restricted, this function is allotted to microscopic assemblages of cyanobacteria, heterotrophic bacteria, algae and fungi known as biological soil crusts or biocrusts (Evans and Johansen, 1999; Belnap and Lange, 2001).
-It is theorized that these types of microbial communities represented life's pioneering on dry land and were the dominant ecosystem on the continents up until the advent of land plants and animals in the Early Devonian (Beraldi-Campesi et al., 2014).
+It is theorized that these types of microbial communities represented life's pioneering on dry land and were the dominant ecosystem on the continents up until the colonization by land plants and animals in the Early Devonian (Beraldi-Campesi et al., 2014) brought on by the microbial retainment of water on the continents and the concomitant extension of the water cycle to regions far inland from the coasts.

-Michaelian (2013) postulated: ``The most important thermodynamic work performed by life today is the dissipation of the solar photon flux into heat through organic pigments in water.
-From this thermodynamic perspective, biological evolution is thus just the dispersal of organic pigments and water throughout Earth's surface...
-On Earth, organic molecules are found only in association with water.
-As described above, this is most likely related to the efficiency of organic pigments dissipating solar photons using the high frequency water vibrational modes to facilitate their de-excitation.
-Without water they are poor photon dissipaters and easily destroyed by photochemical reactions.
-This is probably the primordial reason for the association of life with water.''